 \section{Quantum circuit mapping challenges of the crossbar architecture}

-The quantum circuit mapping process plays an essential role in the successful execution of algorithms on a quantum computer.
+The mapping process of a quantum circuit plays an essential role in the successful execution of algorithms on a quantum computer.
 It consists of a cascade of routines that transform a (potentially hardware-agnostic) quantum circuit to a hardware-compatible version.
-However, current NISQ quantum processors are severely constrained and cannot run useful applications successfully, yet.
+However, current NISQ quantum processors are severely constrained and cannot run useful applications successfully yet, despite notable efforts in this field.

 Examples of hardware constraints are low qubit connectivity, cross-talk, reduced primitive gate set, low coherence time, fabrication imperfections, and limited classical-control resources.
 Therefore, a mapping process needs to consider such limitations and try to optimize performance as much as possible to increase the algorithm's success rate.
-So far, there are a plethora of proposed solutions which differ in strategy, methodology and performance metrics to optimize \cite{zulehner2018efficient,lao2021timing,murali2019noise,lao20222qan,nishio2020extracting,bandic2022full,murali2019full,quetschlich2022predicting,steinberg2021noise,tannu2019not,pozzi2020using,bandic2022full,li2019tackling}.
+So far, there are a plethora of proposed solutions which differ in strategy, methodology and performance metrics to optimize \cite{zulehner2018efficient,lao2021timing,murali2019noise,lao20222qan,nishio2020extracting,bandic2022full,murali2019full,quetschlich2022predicting,9736599,tannu2019not,pozzi2020using,li2019tackling}.

-Mapping techniques have been mostly developed for superconducting and ion-trap qubit devices.
+Such mapping techniques have been mostly developed for superconducting and ion-trap qubit devices.
 However, as of now, there is not much focus on spin-qubit architectures and their particular characteristics.
-Although spin-qubits are now in a rather early development stage, their scalability potential is undeniable and therefore it is timely to lay grounds for developing novel mapping techniques and inspire further research.
-As previously mentioned, in this work we focus on the crossbar architecture that comes with a unique set of constraints that affect the parallelization of quantum operations, the application of $X$ or $Y$ rotations on single qubits, and the routing of qubits (i.e. moving qubits around).
+Although spin-qubits are now in a rather early development stage, their scalability potential is undeniable, and therefore, it is timely to lay grounds for developing novel mapping techniques and inspire further research.
+As previously mentioned, in this work, we focus on the crossbar architecture that comes with a unique set of constraints that affect the parallelization of quantum operations, the application of $X$ or $Y$ rotations on individual qubits, and the routing of qubits (i.e., moving qubits around the topology).

-\subsubsection{Parallelization of quantum operations}
+\subsection{Parallelization of quantum operations}